BOOK I: WITHOUT A NAME

 He was taller than she was, slightly older by the looks of it, and his scruffy fur several shades darker.
 Long, unkempt chestnut hair framed his angular, thin face, with a black headband barely visible beneath his bangs.
 He had a muscular body, but at the same time lean and underfed from what she could see of him.
 Making out his exact build was difficult due to his loose-fitting robes with wide sleeves… a fighter’s clothes, all black save for a few scarce lines of red trim.
 A dark wooden scabbard for the old sword hung from the wide belt on his hip.
 There were deep red climbing boots on his feet, with grooved metal soles for better grip and traction.
 His tail twitched; there may have been a curl in it at some point, but the fur was too untamed and overgrown to tell.

 His eyes… they bored into the girl, making her shiver.
-Deep brown, intense, hard and unreadable, they scanned her, took in her ruined clothes and her state of near-hysteria without so much as a blink of surprise.
+Mahogany-colored, intense, hard and unreadable, they scanned her, took in her ruined clothes and her state of near hysteria without so much as a blink of surprise.

 This strange, wild, violent creature frowned, and once again he spoke.
 “What are you doing here?” he repeated, harsh with suspicion, just as blunt as before.